rblades/dhworkbook_master/docs/module-1/Exercises.md

 - Now, we merge with `$ git merge experiment`.
 Remember, a merge is a special kind of commit that rolls all previous commits from both branches into one - Git will open your text editor and prompt you to add a message (it will have a default message already there if you want it).
 Save and exit and ta da!
 Your changes have been merged together.

 ### git push
 4.5.
 One of the most powerful aspects of using Git is the possibility of using it to manage collaborations.
 To do this, we have to make a copy of your repository available to others as a `remote`.
 There are a variety of places on the web where this can be done; one of the most popular at the moment is [Github](http://github.com).
 Github allows a user to have an unlimited number of `public` repositories.
 Public repositories can be viewed and copied by anyone. `Private` repositories require a paid account, and access is controlled.
-If you are working on sensitive materials that can only be shared amongst the collaborators on a project, you should invest in an upgraded account (note that you can also control which files get included in commit; see [this help file](https://help.github.com/articles/ignoring-files/).
-In essence, you simply list the file names you do not want committed; here's an [example](https://gist.github.com/octocat/9257657)).
+If you are working on sensitive materials that can only be shared amongst the collaborators on a project, you should invest in an upgraded account (note that you can also control which files get included in commit; [visit Github for help on ignoring files](https://help.github.com/articles/ignoring-files/).
+In essence, you simply list the file names you do not want committed; [visit Github for an example on listing ignored files](https://gist.github.com/octocat/9257657)).
 Let's assume that your materials are not sensitive.

 - login to Github
 - On the upper right part of the screen there is a large + sign.
 Click on that, and select `new public repository`